 - submit your program of study

-- ensure that one course is outside your department, and one course is outside your college; cross-listed courses do not satisfy this requirement
+- Ensure that one course is outside your department, and one course is outside your college

-- write your major paper or thesis on a topic related to international development
+- Write your thesis or major paper on a topic related to international development

-- After obtaining the necessary signatures, return the original application to the Graduate Life Center at Donaldson Brown (campus mailstop 0325) and submit a copy to OIRED (campus mailstop 0378).
+- After obtaining the necessary signatures, return the original application to the Graduate Life Center at Donaldson Brown (campus mailstop 0325) and submit a copy to the Global Education Office (campus mailstop 0378).

-- Fill out the OIRED form (PDF, 175 KB) and return it to OIRED along with your program of study.
+- Fill out the Global Education Office form and return it along with your program of study.

-- Before graduation, submit an abstract of your thesis, dissertation, or major paper to OIRED.
+- Before graduation, submit an abstract of your thesis, dissertation, or major paper to the Global Education Office.

 Alert: 4000-level courses are no longer accepted toward the Graduate Certificate in International Research.
 Our list of approved courses, below, has been updated to reflect this.
 If you wish to take a 4000-level course and have it count toward the Graduate Certificate in International Research, consult your academic advisor to see if an equivalent graduate course is available.

-See a list of approved courses (PDF, 174 KB) for the certificate.
+See a list of approved courses for the certificate.
 Remember, you must take at least three courses from the list provided.
 In addition, one course must be outside your department, and another course must be outside your college.

 Note: Independent and Special Studies as well as courses taken abroad are accepted but must be relevant to international development and are subject to approval by the Certificate Advisory Committee.